gabrielesh/collectionbuilder-workshop/intro-github.md

 ### Step 10.
 Explore the website

-Notice that there are some errors on the website
+1. Notice that it takes some time to deploy.
+2. Check the website, discover there are only 8 images appearing, and that there are text encoding errors for the macron (diacritical mark over the o) in several romanized Japanese words.
+UTF-8, the encoding Google Sheets uses for saving our CSVs, includes encoding for macrons.
+However, as this material was cut and pasted, the encoding was lost somewhere along the way.

 ### Step 11.
 Fix the errors in your metadata.